hughbrien/BrowserStackDemo/README.md

 Demo for BrowserStack

 # Challenge Exam
-1. Write a Selenium test suite using any language/framework and trigger it from a Jenkins server
+- Write a Selenium test suite using any language/framework and trigger it from a Jenkins server
-2. The suite must do the following
+- The suite must do the following
-  a.
-Run on BrowserStack Automate (you will need to create a free trial)
+- Run on BrowserStack Automate (you will need to create a free trial)
-  b.
-Contain 3 separate assertion
+- Contain 3 separate assertion
-  c.
-Run across 5 browsers in parallel
+= Run across 5 browsers in parallel

 When complete, please share your suite as a Github repo and provide evidence of your Jenkins job - either the pipeline code or screenshot of the build configuration.